surniaulula/wpsso-google-merchant-feed/readme.txt

 After activating the WPSSO Google Merchant Feed XML add-on, see the SSO &gt; Google Merchant settings page for your feed URLs.

 <!-- /about -->

+<h3>No Plugin Settings to Configure</h3>

+The WPSSO Google Merchant Feed XML add-on automatically retrieves all available product information in the language (aka locale) requested.

 <h3>Google Merchant Feed XML Attributes</h3>